 Dronacharya, an incarnation of Brahma, an avatar of Brihaspati and descendent of sage Angirasa was a master of advanced military arts, possessor of divine weapons and an undefeatable warrior.

 Bhishma appointed him as the royal preceptor of princes of Hastinapura, he loved the Pandavas.
-Arjuna’s dedication, talent, passion and focus made him gain Drona’s affection which soon exceeded the love for his own son, Ashwattama.
+Arjuna’s dedication, talent, passion, and focus made him gain Drona’s affection which soon exceeded the love for his own son, Ashwattama.
 Drona’s participation in the war was only to repay the favors he received from the King and Duryodhana.

-A Brahmin teacher by profession, he shifted his focus from disseminating knowlege, developing education to fighting battles for Hastinapura and participating in the kurushektra war.
+A Brahmin teacher by profession, he shifted his focus from disseminating knowledge, developing education to fighting battles for Hastinapura, and participating in the kurushektra war.
 He started using divine weapons against common soldiers, violates the war rules when Abhimanyu enters the Chakravyuh, forcing Krishna to form a trick to kill him.
 Drishtadyumna was looking for an opportunity to slay Drona and revenge his father’s insult which he treacherously uses.

-Draupad had performed the Putrakameshti yagna to beget a daughter Draupadi who will marry Arjuna, and a son Drishtadyumna who will kill Drona.
+Draupad had performed the Putrakameshti yagna to beget a daughter Draupadi who will marry Arjuna and a son Drishtadyumna who will kill Drona.

 It was Drona’s goal to become a great teacher like his father and gain immortality by creating brilliant minds, positive learning environment.
 Circumstances changed him from a royal preceptor to a warrior fighting battles.
 We do appreciate his agility to accept change but was his decision right and in favor of the higher interest of the society?

 The goal of Kauravas, Pandavas, other elder members, kins and relatives was to fight the Kurushektra war for revenge, dharma, and throne.
 So tight was the grip of Mahabharata that no one was thinking of the higher interests of society, nation and or even self-actualization.
-It seems the entire world appears stagnate debating over the extremities of Kauravas and righteousness of Pandavas.
+It seems the entire world appears to stagnate debating over the extremities of Kauravas and the righteousness of Pandavas.

 Warriors tenfold times braver than Yudhishthra laid dead.
 Blood soaked bodies tumbled from here to there.
 Whirls of vengeance, blood, bubbles, saliva vacuumed the earth.
 Karna who donated his golden teeth while dying failed to achieve something higher limiting himself to the status of king, danveer (donor) and a true friend.

-Yudhishthira is a grand reservoir of dharma and his knowledge is immortal in form of thoughts, words, insights and behavioral patterns.
+Yudhishthira is a grand reservoir of dharma and his knowledge is immortal in form of thoughts, words, insights, and behavioral patterns.
 Besides, propagating dharma, Yudhishthira knows how to explore the emotions and use emotional intelligence to win over people.
-Knowing the hostile environment where they were living, the attractive character traits and good attitude characteristics of Yudhishthira bestows them popularity, affection and trust among people, kings, sages, demi-gods and Gods.
+Knowing the hostile environment where they were living, the attractive character traits and good attitude characteristics of Yudhishthira bestows them popularity, affection, and trust among people, kings, sages, demi-gods, and Gods.

-Seeing Dushassana dragging, kicking, abusing and undressing Draupadi to feast Duryodhana’s hungry eyes he controls himself and his brothers in the most searing moments of their life.
+Seeing Dushassana dragging, kicking, abusing, and undressing Draupadi to feast Duryodhana’s hungry eyes he controls himself and his brothers in the most searing moments of their life.
 Though Krishna offers Draupadi an endless garment to protect her dignity, Yudhishthira realizes his biggest mistake and accepts stinging words, harsh blames of Draupadi, Bheema throughout his life.

-He accepts the consequences of losing the game and accepts the tag of slave for himself and his brothers.
-If he wanted his angry glance could have burnt Duryodhana, Karna, Shakuni, Dushassanan in a second but he doesnot misuse his powers.
+He accepts the consequences of losing the game and accepts the tag of a slave for himself and his brothers.
+If he wanted his angry glance could have burnt Duryodhana, Karna, Shakuni, Dushassanan in a second but he doesn't misuse his powers.
 Using the combined power of his brothers they could have instantly declared war with Kauravas but Yudhishthira accepts his defeat with sensitive receptivity.

 Thinking deep in higher consciousness, he explains to his brother and Draupadi that he is an instrument for fulfilling the divine intent and to show the world that at a metaphysical level the game of dice is on between the divine soul and the materialistic self.
-There could be no other perfect example than the Pandavas in form of five senses, Draupadi representing the body, mind and purity of soul.
+There could be no other perfect example than the Pandavas in form of five senses, Draupadi representing the body, mind, and purity of soul.

-Even at the gates of heaven, he refuses to leave the dog that accompanied them on their journey and enter the heaven.
+Even at the gates of heaven, he refuses to leave the dog that accompanied them on their journey and enter heaven.
 At the last moment of leaving the earth and descending heaven, he weaved the most important story for mankind to comprehend.

-The story of compassion, unconditional love, loyalty and virtue.
+The story of compassion, unconditional love, loyalty, and virtue.

 Lord Indra asked him to abandon the dog as the dog is thin and old and unworthy of entering heaven.
-To cloud his thoughts, Indra tells him that his brothers and Draupadi are waiting for him in the heaven.
-Not every earthly creature gains access to heaven was the decision of King of Heavens.
+To cloud his thoughts, Indra tells him that his brothers and Draupadi are waiting for him in heaven.
+Not every earthly creature gains access to heaven was the decision of the King of Heavens.
 Yudhishthira’s reply to God Indra reveals his commitment and kindness to an animal.

 “I am willing to abandon the joys of heaven, pleasures of damsels, immortality of your heaven but not the dog.
 Let my brothers and Draupadi be happy in your garden of Amravati.
 They deserve the comforts of heaven for the hard times we had on the earth.
 I shall repay my debt of causing exile and disgrace to my brothers and Draupadi.